snowfire/Beautymail/README.md

 @stop
 ```

-# Lumen support
+## Lumen support

-In order to get this working on lumen you not to follow the installation instructions except for the `artisan vendor:publish` command, since lumen does not provide this command.
-Instead you have to copy the assets folder from `vendor/snowfire/beautymail/public/` to the public folder in your lumen project manually.
+In order to get this working on Lumen follow the installation instructions except for the `artisan vendor:publish` command, since Lumen does not provide this command.
+Instead you have to copy the assets folder from `vendor/snowfire/beautymail/public/` to the public folder in your Lumen project manually.

-**Make sure to also put the `beautymail.php` config file in the `config` folder (default available in `src/config/settings.php`)!**
+Make sure to also put the `beautymail.php` config file in the `config` folder (default available in `src/config/settings.php`)

-### Enable mailing in lumen
+### Enable mailing in Lumen

 After this you will need to install and configure `illuminate/mailer` with:

     composer require illuminate/mail